Exploring Baja California’s Dunas de Soledad

 Dunas de Soledad

-While not especially tall, these dunes can be quite difficult to traverse given the softness of the sand.
-Closer to the water, you can find some tightly packed sand that’s fairly easy to walk over, but traversing the center of the dune field will leave you out of breath.
+While not especially tall, these dunes can be quite difficult to traverse given the softness of the sand, and walking around will often leave you out of breath.
+But closer to the water, you can find some tightly packed sand that’s fairly easy to walk over.

 Dunas de Soledad